vladikoff/chromeos-apk/README.md

 Make sure Android applications are compatible with your Chromebook, first try to install an official application such as Vine: https://chrome.google.com/webstore/detail/vine/plfjlfohfjjpmmifkbcmalnmcebkklkh

-If you get a Parse Error, then [convert the APK manually](manually-convert.md)
+If you get a `Failed to parse package name in the APK.` error, then you will have to type it the proper package name for the application.
+You can find out the package name by looking at the URL of the app in the Play Store.

 ## Note

-#### This is a proof of concept.
-Only one app at a time is possible right now, it by default replaces the Vine app.
+**This is a proof of concept.
+You can run up to 4 Android applications right now.
+By default the `chromeos-apk` tool replaces the Vine app.
+Read [the multiple apps manual](multiple-apps.md) to load more than one application at a time.**

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,